mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

 Closures create an exception to this rule.
-A closure is like a bubble that keeps variables from a function alive, but only in a very specific scenario.
+A closure is like a bubble that keeps variables from a function alive, but only in a specific scenario.
 Consider the snippet of code below, where the function `outer` defines a function called `inner` and then calls it:

 ```py